andrewgreen76/flygreen/README.md

 I created a variable in .bash_aliases for storing a path to the root of the working repo.
 It wasn't working for a while until I sourced .bashrc, and then it worked. "git add ." can only take you so far - it won't take care of untracked files.
 So I'm forced to come up with a trick for that.

+Edit: Using pwd, cut, and command substitution and concatenation, I managed to forge a powerful alias that could really save me a lot of time in every attempt to update any repo tied to my account GitHub account.
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________